-The financial statements were authorised for issue on 15 October 2020 by the directors of the company.
+The financial statements were authorised for issue in October 2021 by the directors of the company.

 Note 1: Summary of Significant Accounting Policies

 Basis of Preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards (including Australian Accounting Interpretations) and the Corporations Act 2001.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.